Sample 4 - Classification: Predict credit risk (cost sensitive)

 Start by using the Metadata Editor module to add column names to replace the default column names with more meaningful names, obtained from the dataset description on the UCI site.
 Provide the new column names as comma-separated values in the New column name field of the Metadata Editor.

 Next, generate the training and test sets used to develop the risk prediction model.
 Split the original dataset into training and test sets of the same size by using the Split Data module.
 To create sets of equal size, set the Fraction of rows in the first output dataset option to 0.5.

 Because the cost of underestimating risk is high, set the cost of misclassification like this:

 - For high-risk cases misclassified as low risk: 5

 - For low-risk cases misclassified as high risk: 1

-To reflect this cost function, we generate a new dataset.
+To reflect this cost function, generate a new dataset.
 In the new dataset, each high-risk example is replicated five times, but the number of low-risk examples doesn't change.
-We split the data into training and test datasets before replication to prevent the same row from being in both sets.
+Split the data into training and test datasets before replication to prevent the same row from being in both sets.

-To replicate the high-risk data, we put this Python code into an Execute Python Script module:
+To replicate the high-risk data, put this Python code into an Execute Python Script module:

 import pandas as pd def azureml_main(dataframe1 = None, dataframe2 = None): df_label_1 = dataframe1[dataframe1.iloc[:, 20] == 1] df_label_2 = dataframe1[dataframe1.iloc[:, 20] == 2] result = df_label_1.append([df_label_2] * 5, ignore_index=True) return result,